wyfo/apischema/docs/validation.md

 ### Validator with `InitVar`

 Dataclasses `InitVar` are accessible in validators by using parameters the same way `__post_init__` does.
-Only the needed fields has to be put in parameters, they are then added to validator dependencies.
+Only the needed fields have to be put in parameters, they are then added to validator dependencies.

 ```python
 {!validator_post_init.py!}